-I am a research assistant in the Department of Applied Social Sciences, The Hong Kong Polytechnic University, researching the fields of Organization Studies, Bureaucracy, and Computational Methods in Social Science.
+I am a graduate student in the Department of Politics and Public Administration, The University of Hong Kong, researching the fields of Public Management, Organization Studies, and Computational Methods in Social Science.

 Our study examines what drives small and medium-sized enterprises (SMEs) to adopt sustainability practices, and how social networks shape these dynamics.
 Using survey data from 1,400 SMEs in Hong Kong, we find that internal drivers—such as responsibility, commitment, and a clear sustainability mission—and external pressures like regulation and customer demand significantly influence sustainability efforts.
 Crucially, our study shows that SMEs with stronger social network engagement benefit more from external drivers, especially in areas like environmental management, innovation, and social contribution.
 These findings highlight the need for policy approaches that not only provide support but also strengthen SME networks to enhance sustainability outcomes.